 We had this photo taken in 1996 by my friend Chris with her film camera.
 It was waaaaay before pet photography was “a thing.”
-And it’s my favorite thing.
+It's my most prized possession.

 Years later, after my career as a psychotherapist, I learned photography and started out taking pictures of mid-century furniture for an ebay store I had at the time.
 Maya would get up on the vintage sofas and chairs and just sit there as if to say, “Well, what are you waiting for?
 Take my portrait!”
 So, I did.
 And that's how it all started.

 God, I miss her.

 I miss her exotic beauty.
 I miss waking up every morning with 5 tennis balls in the bed.
 I miss the way she hung on my every word.
 I miss how loving her made me feel like a RockStar on the daily.